java merge text files with GroupDocs.Merger for Java

 Prerequisites

 - Required Libraries: GroupDocs.Merger for Java.
-The latest version can be obtained from their official releases.
+Grab the latest package from the official releases.

 Setting Up GroupDocs.Merger for Java